 Is Coinbase safe in 2020?

 The Exchange has top of the range security features.
-Additionally, being licensed in the United States, security is not a compromise since Federal laws apply.
+Additionally, being licensed in the United States, users have additional protection since Federal laws apply.

 In terms of the Exchange’s method for fund storage, only 2% of customer funds are held in hot wallets.
 The other 98% is kept in secure cold wallets in different parts of the world.
 So far, it has not been hacked…yet.
 Also, Coinbase has an insurance policy which insures against theft of cryptocurrencies resulting from security breaches, hacks, employee theft or fraudulent transfer.